-6. Under the basic condition that the international community is ready to stay in Bosnia-Herzegovina, Kosovo and Macedonia, and in the whole area of Southeast Europe for a long time, then it is obvious that there should be: Unanimous political will for such long-term action.

-Vast use of all instruments available - economic, political, legal, and in some incidental situations, even police or military.

-Conditioned with stabilisation of Croatian political circumstances, Croatia may become a significant co-operative factor and partner that will help stabilisation in Bosnia-Herzegovina.
-Eventual pulling down of Milošević's regime and rise to power of some other political forces (that will also be nationally tainted, at least in the beginning) may lead to new possibilities for the international community to funnel its policy into Bosnia-Herzegovina in an easier way.
+- 6. Under the basic condition that the international community is ready to stay in Bosnia-Herzegovina, Kosovo and Macedonia, and in the whole area of Southeast Europe for a long time, then it is obvious that there should be: - a) Unanimous political will for such long-term action. - b) Vast use of all instruments available economic, political, legal, and in some incidental situations, even police or military. - c) Conditioned with stabilisation of Croatian political circumstances, Croatia may become a significant co-operative factor and partner that will help stabilisation in Bosnia-Herzegovina. - d) The pulling down of Milošević's regime and rise to power of some other political forces may lead to new possibilities for the international community to funnel its policy into Bosnia-Herzegovina in an easier way.

 Viewed as a whole, it may be concluded that considering historic, civilisational, religious, economic and transport conditions the whole area of former Yugoslavia is interlinked and interdependent to such an extent that it is impossible to even contemplate some partial stabilisation of only one part or another.
 Bosnia-Herzegovina represents only a part of the need for a wholesome tranquillising of the situation, the creation of normal life conditions and the beginning of co-operation that should recognise the need for co-existence, good neighbouring relations and accession to Europe.
 These should, at the same time, be the principal goals of the international community.

-Radovan VUKADINOVIĆ

-Politikwissenschaftliche Fakultät der Universität Zagreb
+Prof. Dr. Radovan Vukadinović Politikwissenschaftliche Fakultät der Universität Zagreb